 - Stage 0: Applicant contacts the Council through the 01472 256 256 single point of access. - Stage 1: The applicant will be directed to the minor adaptations service, trusted assessor, or occupational therapist, dependent on the level of complexity and need.
-The assessment will identify the relevant works required, and when ultimately panel approves the application. - Stage 2: The referral is received by the delivery partner/or after a panel decision has been made, and before the grant is processed. - Stage 3: On receipt of a completed grant application to grant approval - Stage 4: Approval of grant to completion of works.
+The assessment will identify the relevant works required. - Stage 2: Identification of the relevant works and how the works will happen to submission of the formal grant application. - Stage 3: Grant application to grant approval - Stage 4: Approval of grant to completion of works.